StefanoPagani/LocalROM/README.md

 ### FOM

+Numerical approximation of the parametrized Fitzhugh- Nagumo membrane model for an instance of the parameter epsilon.

+### ROMGlobalConvergence

+Mean relative error convergence analysis with respect to the number of POD basis functions for the global reduced-order model.

+### ROMHyperred

+Mean relative error convergence analysis with respect to the number of POD basis functions for the global hyperreduced model.

+### ROMkmeans

+Mean relative error convergence analysis with respect to the number of POD basis functions for the local reduced-order models (time-, parameter- and state-based).

+### ROMkmeansHyperRed

+Mean relative error convergence analysis with respect to the number of POD basis functions for the local hyperreduced models (time-, parameter- and state-based).

 License
 -------

 Freely available subject to a BSD 2-Clause License.
-Please cite this toolbox by adding the following reference to your work:
+Please cite this code by adding the following reference to your work:

 >[**[PMQ18] S. Pagani, A. Manzoni, A. Quarteroni.
 Numerical approximation of parametrized problems in cardiac electrophysiology by a local reduced basis method**, submitted to CMAME, 2018.]